Data harmonization can help cure brain injuries, bring your enterprise extraordinary revenues, and tell you what the right business decision is.

 The distinction between data aggregation and data harmonization should also be made.
 Data aggregation is the process of gathering information from databases in order to get readily combined datasets for processing.
 While data aggregation includes assembling data into datasets for further analysis, data harmonization provides perspectives across disparate datasets.

 Another common error is identifying data harmonization with data standardization.
-Similarly to data harmonization, data standardization transforms various datasets into the same format using a Common Data Model (CDM).
+Similar to data harmonization, data standardization transforms various datasets into the same format using a Common Data Model (CDM).
 When working with data, this enables more collaboration and interoperability.
 However, while standardization is about conformity, harmonization is about consistency.
-Standardization indicates that the same techniques, guidelines, and standard operating procedures are always applied, while harmonization is more flexible and realistic in a collaborative context which helps reduce data heterogeneity.
+Standardization indicates that the same techniques, guidelines, and standard operating procedures are always applied, while harmonization is more flexible and realistic in a collaborative context, which helps reduce data heterogeneity.

-How to Obtain Harmonized Data? - Key Steps
+How to Obtain Harmonized Data: Key Steps

-Step 1 - Defining Goals and Objectives
+Step 1: Defining Goals and Objectives

-Step 2 - Data Mapping
+Step 2: Data Mapping

 As already mentioned, data sources are numerous.
-In order to perform the data harmonization, it is necessary to identify all the sources your data come from in order to create data patterns and align your insights.
+In order to perform the data harmonization, it is necessary to identify all the sources your data comes from in order to create data patterns and align your insights.
 Once the data map is ready, the rows, columns, data labels, types of information contained in these structures, and the connections between the data should be examined.
-This will provide information about necessary data transformation.
+This will provide information about the necessary data transformation.

-Step 3 - Data Transformation
+Step 3: Data Transformation

 This is a core step in the process of data harmonization where all the magic happens.
 Data can be transformed by implementing an ETL solution or through data virtualization.
+Implementing data harmonization requires utilizing automated Master Data Management (MDM) and ELT tools.

-- ETL Solutions
+ETL Solutions

-Most ETL systems automatically perform all necessary operations which include data aggregation, cleansing, filtering, integration, validation, and splitting.
+Most ETL systems automatically perform all necessary operations, which include data aggregation, cleansing, filtering, integration, validation, and splitting.

-- Data Virtualisation
+Data Virtualisation

 In data virtualization, a separate layer is created where applications can access, retrieve, and manipulate data as needed.
 It consolidates all the data into a single virtual place, enabling real-time access without the need for ETL.

-Step 4 - Testing
+Step 4: Testing

-After data is processed, converted into a common format where needed, and pooled, a thorough quality check is run on data in order to make sure it has maintained an acceptable level of integrity and validity.
+After data is processed, converted into a common format where needed, and pooled, a thorough quality check is run on the data in order to make sure it has maintained an acceptable level of integrity and validity.

 Best Data Harmonization Practices and Challenges

 The best data harmonization typically combines both automated and manual processes.
 By combining calibrated artificial intelligence (AI) and machine learning with the work of knowledgeable data scientists, a significant portion of the whole procedure can be automated over time.
-By utilizing AI to its fullest potential, errors are considerably decreased and the process of gaining insights is sped up.
+By utilizing AI to its fullest potential, errors are considerably decreased, and the process of gaining insights is sped up.

 Data mapping and a clear understanding of how and when the company's numerous data sources will interact with the current data infrastructure are two of the main issues in managing data for an organization.
 If the team lacks knowledge in this rather specialized field and is unsure of the best tools to employ, it becomes a difficult assignment.